Jose-MPM/Notes/Courses/English V/English Topics.md

             1. Use to talk about "now" (these days, these month) and temporary events.
                 - Example:
                 What sports are you playing these days?
 I dont practice particular sport, I only doing exercise for stay in shape and be stronger, Im lossing weight.
-            2. Use to emphasize situations that happen too often (annoying habits).
+            2. Use to emphasize situations that happen too often (annoying(molestos) habits).
                 - Example:
                 He is always playing videogames.
                 They are always listening to very loud music!